ptiz/ifacegen/DOC.md

 	"string_items":[<item type>]
 }
 ```
-Field names like "id" and"void" will be decorated in code with "the" prefix, so "id" changes into "theId".
+Field names like "id" and "void" will be decorated in code with "the" prefix, so "id" changes into "theId".
 The same happens with fields which names starting with "new", "alloc", "copy" and "mutableCopy".
 Names in code also will be converted in CamelCase if they_are_not_yet.

 You can inherit one struct from another.
 Generated class ExtendedItem explicitly inherits BaseItem with all fields serialization/deserialization:
 ```json